ecosystem-bootstrap

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Understand the illogical AI-augmented development ecosystem — its projects, architecture, priorities, dependencies, and mission.
 Use this skill whenever working on ANY illogical project (LMEval, LMApi, DevPlanner, MemoryApi, SourceManager, SplitDiff, Command PiDog, PiDog Web, ProjectOverviews), when you need to understand how projects relate to each other, when deciding what to work on next, when suggesting features or improvements, when a user mentions their "ecosystem" or "local AI stack", or when you need context about the developer's goals and philosophy.
-This is your first stop for understanding the big picture.About this skill
+This is your first stop for understanding the big picture.Key capabilities

 Ecosystem Bootstrap